mabq/arch-base/README.md

     Make sure the variable `ansible-host` in `/host_vars/{hostname}.yml` is pointing to the right ip address.

-- Change the `password` in `/group_vars/all.yml` (if needed):
+- Change the value of the `password` variable in `/group_vars/all.yml` (if needed):

     That password wil be used for disk encryption and for the root user --- make sure you use a long random password, you will almost never need to type it manually and it must be secure.

-    Because this repo is public you must encrypt the value of the password with an encryption-password --- also make sure you use a long, random password.
+    Because this repo is public you must encrypt the value of the password with an encryption password --- also make sure you use a long, random encryption password.
 To avoid mistyping the password store it on a file with the following command:

     ```bash
-    echo "{password}" > ~/.vault_key; chmod 600 ~/.vault_key
+    echo "{encryption-password}" > ~/.vault_key; chmod 600 ~/.vault_key
     ```

-    Produce the encrypted value for the `password` variable:
+    Encrypt the password:

     ```bash
     ansible-vault encrypt_string '{password}' --vault-password-file ~/.vault_key --name 'password'`